 Do you know babies should not stay elevated in the car seat for a long duration?
-For the same reason, this new versatile stroller system with convertible baby bassinet and a car seat is parents’ new favorite.
+For the same reason, this new versatile stroller system with a convertible baby bassinet and a car seat is parents’ new favorite.
 While mom and dad shop, the baby has a good nap while on the go.

 Please note, if you have more than one car you can order a car seat base so that you do not have to worry about shifting the car seat base every time you go out.